EtherTyper/santa/README.md

 Submit your present guidelines to Santa while learning encryption ideology, JSON notation, and even git workflow.
 The guide is still _**being wriiten**_, much less is it even being edited and proofread, so I'd suggest that people stay away unless if they're looking to make it better.

 Table of Elements:
-- Part I: For Santa's Managers
+- Part I: For Santa's Elves
   - Chapter 1: Dependencies
     - 1.1 Installing git
     - 1.2 Getting GitHub